 According to its usage, dash cams fit into three categories:

-These dash cams are attached on the dashboard of the vehicle or on the front windshield.
+Front view cams: These dash cams are attached to the dashboard of the vehicle or on the front windshield.
 Its purpose is to capture and record everything happening in front of your car.
 They are also called single-lens or single-channel dash cameras.

 If you’re going camping with your friends or family, you’d really love to record the fun, the singalong as you cruise on the highway.
 A cabin cam would help you achieve that.